hveini/mod_serializer/README.md

 From mod_serializer point of view, the requests are handled in pre-defined order, and mainly in the order they have arrived.

-When the request arrives, the uniquely named lock file is created for it.
-The lock file name is:
+When the request arrives, an uniquely named lock file is created for it.
+The lock file name format is:

 ```<prefix><timestamp><family><port><ip>```